isaggio-tech/ansible-k8s-dispatcher/README.md

 If the deployment is not new and you want to re-deploy the worker nodes. use below,

 Note1: This will drain and delete and re-deploy worker nodes - so please be careful with your deployments
-Note2: To Disable Firewalld on the Master, before running the playbooks run below on the nodes - Weave Net is not working with Firewalld Enabled (IMPORTANT)

-Run Below on the Nodes ->
-systemctl stop firewalld
-systemctl disable firewalld
-systemctl mask firewalld

 ```
 Disable Firewalld